-Your first appraisal of Learner may make you dizzy, its range of topics is so kaleidoscopic.
+Your first appraisal of Learner may make you dizzy since its range of topics is so kaleidoscopic.
 We never studied them in the depth they deserved.
 Our first review will be insolently superficial and subject to myth-based denial at every page-turn.
 Once this crisis has passed, we may render justice to these exotic notions.

 SECTION I) Why we’re in this mess;

 The first and harshest Section, “Why,” stretches beyond the midpoint of Learner.
 “Why” is so incendiary, its first-time readers run the risk of burnout.
 Unlike more sedative texts, this one doesn’t overlook great evils we’ve been taught to regret briefly and then take for granted.
 This merciless inventory of error will seem wearisome to you at first, mind-numbing later on and soon unbearable.
 Your subconscious will revisit every aversion therapy you suffered as a child, to get you to quit.
 You’ll grow frustrated with this reading, then nauseated by it and soon enraged.
 You will have to brace yourself to chugalug this bitter brew to its dregs.
 Take tiny sips of this sour mash and find sweeter syrup elsewhere, perhaps at the titty of TV.

 But don’t give up.
 I could just as well have called those three Sections Lamentation, Transition and Hope.

 Bittersweet “How” lists unfortunate tendencies and proposes some countermeasures.
 Sweeter “What” sketches peaceful alternatives to the weapon technologies we submit to today — assuming global majorities have already grasped Why and How.

 This text is intended for every Learner to come.
 Its discontent should have been our patrimony and was — forgotten since.
 I leave the next Sections: Who, When and Where, to you, beloved Learners.
 If you catch me fumbling my mandate, that’s your cue to take up my burden of proof.